sony/model_optimization/quantization_troubleshooting.md

 # Quantization Troubleshooting for MCT

 **Compressing a model with MCT:**
-The Model Compression Toolkit (MCT) is a great tool for compressing your model with only a few lines of code, with a minimal impact on accuracy.
+The Model Compression Toolkit (MCT) has many features and capabilities for compressing your neural network with a minimal impact on accuracy.
 However, sometimes the compressed model's accuracy decrease is too large.
 But don't despair, the lost accuracy may be recovered by adjusting the quantization configuration or quantization setup.

 **Recover Accuracy: Troubleshooting:**